 Rosi Hollinbeck -- Middle Grade Historical

 Squat, brick tenement buildings and a rusty overpass carrying Chicago traffic stood across from him.
 Someday he would design beautiful bridges and elegant skyscrapers like those in the Loop.
 Someday.
 If he studied hard in school.
 And he would.
-No dirty factory work for him.
+No factory work for him.

 Poppa stepped from the streetcar and handed Freddy a quarter.
 They didn’t speak German much since the Great War, but when he spoke, his thick, guttural accent turned “w’s” into a “v’s” and the soft “th” sounds into hard “d’s” or “t’s.”